MUCollective/multiverse/README.md

 requiring custom control flows such as nested for-loops and multiple if-else statements.
 The **goal** of `multiverse` is to allow users to create multiverse analyses in a concise and easily interpretable manner.
+`multiverse` enables this by providing both an embedded Domain-Specific Language (DSL) as well as an API to interact with and extract results from a multiverse analysis, which can then be neatly wrapped within a larger analysis in R.

 Steegen et al. first put forth the concept of [multiverse analysis](https://journals.sagepub.com/doi/pdf/10.1177/1745691616658637);